Colin Kaepernick’s workout day was a total shitshow, even by NFL standards

 — Nicki Jhabvala (@NickiJhabvala) November 16, 2019

 In the end, the highly anticipated event didn’t go as planned.
 But in any case, Kaepernick showed up smiling and ready to play.
-It appears his flair for protest and refusal to bow to authority hasn’t waned much since we saw him on the field last.
+It appears his flair for protest and refusal to bow to authority hasn’t waned much since we saw him on the field last: “When you go back,” he said while thanking the scouts who came to watch, “tell your owners to stop being scared.”

 Colin Kaepernick has arrived in the new location for his NFL workout